natelistrom/natelistrom.github.io/hierarchy.md

 **Tips:**

 - Create "open loops," ask questions that your audience can't get out of the backs of their minds, make irresistible promises of things to come.
 - Prove you can deliver.
 Close your loops and answer your questions in satisfying ways.
 This will tickle your audience's brains' reward circuits, making them eager for more.
 It's how hooks and zinger first lines work.
-(For examples, see [Bonus 3](#bonus-3-some-zinger-first-lines) below.)
 Strong hooks demonstrate, right from the start, that you can make good on your promises.
 (The reverse can also happen.
 If your early payoffs fizzle, your audience can become skeptical of your ability and lose interest.)
 - "Braid" your loops such that you open new loops before you close old ones.
 This keeps the momentum going.
 - Create a character who has a goal and faces direct, overwhelming opposition to that goal.
 - The more concrete the goal and the more tangible the opposition, the better.
 Your geeky, ninety-five pound mathlete protagonist doesn't want love; he wants to pry the star cheerleader away from her chiseled, six-foot-ten quarterback boyfriend and take her to the prom.
 Let us know what success and failure look like.